teddyleow/interviewtest/README.md

 # run foodtruck service
 this is a java maven project.
-open it in intelli IDEA
-edit Run/Debug Configrations and change Main class to "com.example.DemoApplication" run the project and open the chrome browser, the service will be avaliable at http://localhost:8080/location
+open the project in intelli IDEA, open the dialog "File->Open" and open "YOUR_PATH\interviewtest-master\foodtruck\pom.xml" wait for the IDE to download dependency jars open the dialog "Run->Edit Configrations..." and click the green plus butten to add new configration of kind "Spring Boot" change "Main class" to "com.example.DemoApplication" in the new configration run the project through the green begin button at the top right corner open the chrome browser, the service will be avaliable at http://localhost:8080/index.html

 # run triangle